 This weather will ensure Yunnan has plenty of freshwater while other glacier loss poses serious risk of drought across the Third Pole, he said.

-The next day, the team wore crampons while repairing more sensors.
-The sensors were scattered across the glacier's crags.
+The next day, the team wore crampons while repairing more sensors scattered across the glacier's crags.

 "Where we're at right now was back in 2008 all covered with ice," Wang said.
 "From here to there at the side, the glacier shrank about 20 to 30 meters.
 The shrinking is very remarkable."

-The team forded streams and jumped crevasses.
-They were in search of long iron bars they previously embedded in the ice.
-GPS tells them how much the bars, and thus the glacier, have moved.
-They also measure how much height the glacier has lost during the summer.
+The team forded streams and jumped crevasses in search of long iron bars they previously embedded in the ice.
+GPS tells them how much the bars, and thus the glacier, have moved and they also measure how much height the glacier has lost during the summer.

-Back on the viewing platform, Yanjun launched a buzzing camera drone over the white expanse.
-The photographs help tell a story of staggering loss.
-A quarter of its ice has vanished since 1957 along with four of its 19 glaciers, researchers have found.
+Back on the viewing platform, Che launched a buzzing camera drone over the white expanse.
+The photographs help tell a story of staggering loss: a quarter of its ice has vanished since 1957 along with four of its 19 glaciers, researchers have found.